Sara Doke

-Sara Doke, born in 1968 in France, is a Belgian journalist, translator and author of science fiction and fantasy who is also an activist engaged for authors' rights.
+Sara Doke is a Belgian journalist, translator and author of science fiction and fantasy who is also an activist engaged for authors' rights.

 Biography

 Sara Doke is the daughter of visual artist and feminist activist for women artists Micheline Doke (1931–2021).

 Trained as a journalist, Sara Doke is also a digital publisher and organiser of cultural events related to fantasy and Imaginary as well as an active advocate for authors rights.
 She is president of honour of the Syndicat des écrivains de langue française(SELF).
 She went to court with her husband Ayerdahl, also an SF writer, representing authors against the RELIre digitisation and commercialisation project of unavailable books of the twentieth century.
 She organised the 2003 Convention nationale française de science-fiction in Flemalle and helped to organise the Imaginaire festival in Brussels, at the Maison du livre from 1999 to 2002.

 She chairs the jury for the Prix Julia-Verlanger awarded each year at the Utopiales festival in Nantes.

 She translates fantasy albums and English-language novels published throughout the world.
 She won the Grand prix de l'Imaginaire in 2013 for her translation of The Windup Girl in French by Paolo Bacigalupi.